OlafZhang/generate_anime_name_combination/README.md

 Most of anime series is from Japan and China, and all are anime drama.

-If a character appearance rate is low ( 1 episode or lower), they won't be recording to database in early development, but we can add it later.
+If a character appearance rate is low ( 1 episode or lower), they won't be entering to database in early development, but we can add it later.

-For example,  In JoJo's Bizarre Adventure Season 3，most of negative character did not kill or cause a lot of damage to main character, so they won't be recording to database in early development.
-In Tamako Market, most of character have their own shop in Usagiyama Shopping District(うさぎ山商店街), but their name are rarely mentioned, so they also won't be recording to database in early development.
+For example,  In JoJo's Bizarre Adventure Season 3，most of negative character did not kill or cause a lot of damage to main character, so they won't be entering to database in early development.
+In Tamako Market, most of character have their own shop in Usagiyama Shopping District(うさぎ山商店街), but their name are rarely mentioned, so they also won't be entering to database in early development.

 But there may be special circumstances, such as some drama  with complex role system like JoJo's Bizarre Adventure Season 3 and 4.

-Early development version( beta v0.1 ) had recorded 213 characters name and 137 items name, I may update it in the future.
+Early development version( beta v0.1 ) had entered 213 characters name and 137 items name, I may update it in the future.
 ALL characters names and items are in Chinese for now.

 All drama name is here, refer to [萌娘百科](https://zh.moegirl.org.cn/):